EricLam404/CodeFest/README.md

 https://brain-buddy.vercel.app/

 ## Demo
 Paste the notes from notes.txt into the textarea in order to generate a quiz.
-Here are some sample notes abouy Biology to try out:
+Or paste these sample notes about Biology:

 Cell Theory:
 All living organisms are composed of cells.
 The cell is the basic unit of life.